 Counseling

-1. Make sure you find someone you like and feel comfortable with.
+1. Find someone you like and feel comfortable with.

 Sometimes it may take seeing more than one person to find the right counselor for you.
-You should feel completely comfortable talking with them.
+Make sure you feel completely comfortable talking with them before you make your choice.

 2. Don’t be afraid to talk.